jannesbrunner/lecture-devops-app/doc/concept.md

   - In other words: the server runs in a single container
   - The client side gets build and pushed to the server container as artifact
   - At runtime the client gets dispatched to the visiting users web-browser as static files
-  - client does requests to the server then
+  - client does requests to the server

 - On a local dev setup:
   - With docker compose build: